F.A.Q

 • What digital brushes do you use?
 Can you share them?

 I use personal self-made brushes I made in Photoshop to fit my work and flow.
 An nothing personal I don't care to share them with the public I get asked this so much and tbh I'm just not interested in hosting the files somewhere and sharing them.
 To be real I'm way too lazy to put in the effort.
-Keep in mind that rushes do not make the art or the artist so I never understood these questions at all.
+Keep in mind that brushes do not make the art or the artist so I never understood these questions at all.

 • What is the drawing tablet do you use?